Fundamental rights: United States

 Though many fundamental rights are also widely considered human rights, the classification of a right as "fundamental" invokes specific legal tests courts use to determine the constrained conditions under which the United States government and various state governments may limit these rights.
 In such legal contexts, courts determine whether rights are fundamental by examining the historical foundations of those rights and by determining whether their protection is part of a longstanding tradition.
 In particular, courts look to whether the right is "so rooted in the traditions and conscience of our people as to be ranked as fundamental."
 Individual states may guarantee other rights as fundamental.
 That is, States may add to fundamental rights but can never diminish and rarely infringe upon fundamental rights by legislative processes.
 Any such attempt, if challenged, may involve a "strict scrutiny" review in court.

-In American Constitutional Law, fundamental rights have special significance under the U.S. Constitution.
+In American constitutional law, fundamental rights have special significance under the U.S. Constitution.
 Those rights enumerated in the U.S. Constitution are recognized as "fundamental" by the U.S. Supreme Court.
 According to the Supreme Court, enumerated rights that are incorporated are so fundamental that any law restricting such a right must both serve a compelling state purpose and be narrowly tailored to that compelling purpose.

 The original interpretation of the United States Bill of Rights was that only the Federal Government was bound by it.
-In 1835, the U.S. Supreme Court in Barron v Baltimore unanimously ruled that the Bill of Rights did not apply to the states.
-During post-Civil War Reconstruction, the 14th Amendment was adopted in 1868 to rectify this condition, and to specifically apply the whole of the Constitution to all U.S. states.
-In 1873, the Supreme Court essentially nullified the key language of the 14th Amendment that guaranteed all "privileges or immunities" to all U.S. citizens, in a series of cases called the Slaughterhouse cases.
+In 1835, the U.S. Supreme Court in Barron v.
+Baltimore unanimously ruled that the Bill of Rights did not apply to the states.
+During post-Civil War Reconstruction, the Fourteenth Amendment was adopted in 1868 to rectify this condition and to specifically apply the whole of the Constitution to all U.S. states.
+In 1873, the Supreme Court essentially nullified the key language of the Fourteenth Amendment that guaranteed all "privileges or immunities" to all U.S. citizens, in a series of cases called the Slaughterhouse cases.
 This decision and others allowed post-emancipation racial discrimination to continue largely unabated.